How to configure rotation and rotation windows for secrets stored in AWS Secrets Manager

 - Under Rotation schedule, choose Schedule expression builder.

-- For the Time Unit choose Months, then enter a value of 1.
+- For Time unit, choose Hours, then enter a value of 4.

 - Choose Next.